2.3 Critical Issues in GenAI

 While AI can be used to help find solutions to mitigate climate change (Cho, 2023), the exact environmental costs of genAI models are difficult to know but they have been widely acknowledged to be exorbitant.
 Data centers where models are trained and run need considerable energy and amounts of water to cool processors and generate electricity (Crawford, 2024).
 Long term, the impact on the environment could be ruinous.

-At a July 2023 event, Sam Altman, Chief Executive Officer of OpenAI, stated that the cost of training ChatGPT cost over $100 million, and the cost is increasing along with the model’s capabilities (Smith, September 2023).
+At a July 2023 event, Sam Altman, Chief Executive Officer of OpenAI, stated that the cost of training ChatGPT cost over $100 million, and the cost is increasing along with the model’s size and capabilities (Smith, September 2023).
 The size of the model, the training approach used, and the capabilities of the tool influence how much energy the model uses (Cho, 2023; Smith, 2023).
-Likewise, very different energy needs exist for training a model and for using it.
+Likewise, energy needs exist for training a model and for using it.

 Developers are aware of the enormous environmental cost involved in sustaining operations, so with each iteration of the models, they are making efforts to reduce the costs.
-Peter Gostev, Head of AI at Moonpig, depicts in a visualization the differences in pricing representing an 80% in savings in one year with the evolution from ChatGPT-3.5 and 4o: OpenAI Models – Elo & Pricing Over Time | Flourish.
+Peter Gostev, Head of AI at Moonpig, depicts in a visualization the differences in pricing representing an 80% in savings in one year with the evolution from ChatGPT-3.5 to 4o: OpenAI Models – Elo & Pricing Over Time | Flourish.

 As a community at Seneca, we have an opportunity to make a difference by contributing to carbon offsetting programs and to educating ourselves on the environmental cost of these tools.
 As professionals who will be contributing to an organization’s sustainability practices, you too have a role to play.
 Below are some initiatives relevant to end users suggested by Professors Kumar and Davenport in their 2023 Harvard Business Review article.